 Rhythmic Riding Immersion

-During the three-day Rhythmic Riding Immersion, you will delve deeply into Rhythmic Riding™, powerfully experiencing the mounted component of TF-EAP.
+During the four-day Rhythmic Riding Immersion, you will delve deeply into Rhythmic Riding™, powerfully experiencing the mounted component of TF-EAP.

 One of the greatest challenges of doing or facilitating mounted work in TF-EAP is that people tend to lose a focus on connection and instead resort to power, domination and control while on the horse's back.
 Although they may work hard at building a connected relationship on the ground, people will naturally feel it is their responsibility to control the horse once they are on his or her back.
 Because of this we are very careful and intentional about how we introduce mounted work in sessions, and how we teach it to EAP practitioners at our trainings.